About Multi-fact Relationship Data Models

 • When unrelated fields are used in a viz, dimensions are cross joined.
 Measure values are table scoped (that is, aggregated locally to a single value for their entire table) and repeated.

-• It's also possible for fields to be ambiguously related, which means that for the combination of active fields, there is more than one way for the relationships between their tables to be resolved.
-If Tableau encounters ambiguity, it treats the fields as unrelated.
+• It's also possible for fields to be not yet related or ambiguously related, which means that for the combination of active fields, there is more than one way for the relationships between their tables to be resolved.
+If Tableau encounters uncertainty, it treats the fields as unrelated.

 • Stitching dimensions are similar to linking fields in data blending.
 Results are calculated for each pair of related fields, then the unrelated values are stitched together across the shared values of the dimension shared between them.